al-eax/torcontroller/README.md

 ```

 ### Tunnel Apache Http Client, JSoup and Selenium FirefoxDriver
-Have a look at the [examples](https://github.com/al-eax/tor_controler/tree/master/examples)
+Have a look at these [examples](https://github.com/al-eax/torcontroller/tree/master/examples)